Pathways and Trajectories of Households in Singapore (PATHS)

 Synopsis:

-To achieve a comprehensive understanding of these experiences and outcomes, IPS Social Lab will employ a rigorous, mixed-methods approach for the PATHS study, leveraging on the complementary strengths of different research methodologies.
-These include quantitative analyses of large-scale population survey data at the household levels, as well as qualitative methods to facilitate in-depth, candid, and open-ended sharing of opinions and experiences.
+To achieve a comprehensive understanding of these experiences and outcomes, IPS Social Lab employs a rigorous, mixed-methods approach for the PATHS study, leveraging on the complementary strengths of different research methodologies.
+These include quantitative analyses of large-scale population survey data at the household levels, complemented by qualitative methods to facilitate in-depth, candid, and open-ended sharing of opinions and experiences.
 In so doing, the study endeavours to provide a holistic and nuanced understanding of variegated long-term pathways and trajectories for families in Singapore.

-The first wave of PATHS is currently underway.
-If you would like to find out more about the study and what it entails, you can refer to the Participant Information Sheet and Consent Form here.
+PATHS was launched in 2022 and to date, four waves of data collection have been completed, with preparation works underway for Wave 5.
+If you would like to find out more about the study and what it entails, you can refer to the latest Participant Information Sheet and Consent Form here.